Holocaust

 Still, it took a long time before the victims’ texts were taken seriously.
 What happens when we place the victims’ own experiences at the center of the history of the Holocaust?
-Frode Helland’s book is a comprehensive presentation of this international genocide – from the Nazis’ rise to power in Germany up to the survivors’ experiences in the first postwar years.
-At the same time, the victims’ texts form the core of the account: diaries, eyewitness reports, and autobiographical works from a number of countries.
+Helland’s book is a comprehensive presentation of this international genocide – from the Nazis’ rise to power in Germany up to the survivors’ experiences in the first postwar years.

-This is a carefully composed volume of 374 pages, supplemented by notes, an index, and image references – extending over 70 additional pages.
+This is a carefully composed volume of 374 pages, with notes, index, references – in 70 additional pages.

 “I have no doubt: This will be one of the most important books of the autumn – and a reference work for anyone who wants to try to understand the Nazis’ attempt to annihilate the European Jews.”